| | |

 But if you’re heading to Las Vegas for a mountain bike trip, Bootleg Canyon is worth checking out.
 It used only cater to very experienced (and slightly crazy) riders with extremely technical trails and high-stakes features, but over the past few years, some mellower and more intermediate-friendly singletrack has been added.

-Other Trail Networks
+Other Trail Networks Around Las Vegas

 The above trail networks are the ones that I’ve ridden the most and the ones I know best.
-There is a TON of riding in Las Vegas, so I haven’t explored eversything (I’ve tried!).
+There is a TON of riding in Las Vegas, so I haven’t explored everything (I’ve tried!).
 Here are three more trail networks that I don’t have experience with, but might be worth checking out if you have the time.

 Da Burbs